linhuawang/hel-large-scale-pfp/README.md

 * [scikit-learn](http://scikit-learn.org) 0.14
 	* [SciPy](http://www.scipy.org) 0.12

-On top of datasink environment, an LSF system is required with built-in module selfsched.
+Besides, an LSF system is required with built-in module selfsched.
 Jobs should be submitted using 'bsub' command.

 ## Data
 We have overall > 60,000 sequences coming from 19 pathogentic bacteria and 277 GO term profiles.